-An important bill was passed in the Bundestag last week that allows level 4 autonomous vehicles on public roads, predicting that over time we can really say goodbye to the steering wheel.
-While personal cars are still not allowed to be driven fully by a computer, passenger shuttles and logistics trucks can drive the streets without a human operator on board.
+An important bill was passed in the Bundestag last week that allows self driving shuttles – more specifically level 4 autonomous vehicles on public roads, predicting that over time we can really say goodbye to the steering wheel.
+While personal cars are still not allowed to be driven fully by a computer, self driving shuttles and logistics trucks can drive the streets without a human operator on board.

 Starting in 2022, self-driving in Germany will be geographically limited to certain areas, and the law also contains safeguards.
 What is particularly interesting from Commsignia’s point of view is that the bill introduces a new legal concept, the technical supervisor.